 RISE arranges intercomparisons, which forms a Center for Comparative Measurement (competency testing) and has been developed to serve calibration and test laboratories to ensure their measurement capability according to ISO / IEC 17025.
 We have previously been part of the CFI - Center for Intercomparisons.

 RISE covers intercomparisons within a wide range of different measurement sizes, instruments and measurement accuracy levels and our goal is to serve both measurement laboratories and industrial users.

 Since there are many non-accredited laboratories that also need to ensure their measurement capability, these are also serviced.

 Comparison measurement or competency testing is also called audit, intercomparison, test comparison, ring text and round robin.

 Photometry and radiometry, Force and torque, Length and geometry, Mass / Weight, Temperature, Pressure and vacuum, Volume and flow

-Calibration and control, Professional education, Generic metrology and measurement technology
+Calibration, Professional education, Generic metrology and measurement technology

 Price on tender